 The Pipeline Safety Improvement Act of 2002 is a federally mandated legislation that addresses risk analysis and integrity management programs for pipeline operators.
 It also directs the U.S. Department of Transportation (DOT) to adopt regulations relating to integrity management.
 DOT finalized these regulations December 17, 2004.
-Natural gas transmission pipeline operators were then required to begin conducting assessment by June 17, 2004, have a management program in place by December 17, 2004, and to complete baseline assessments of pipe in high consequence areas by 2012.
-After completing the baseline integrity assessment the company continues to assess the line pipe using one of the three primary assessment methods at intervals not to exceed seven years to ensure a safe and reliable delivery of gas to our customers.
+Natural gas transmission pipeline operators were then required to begin conducting assessments by June 17, 2004, have a management program in place by December 17, 2004, and to complete baseline assessments of pipe in high consequence areas by 2012.
+After completing the baseline integrity assessment the company continues to assess the line pipe using one of the three primary assessment methods at intervals not to exceed seven years to ensure the safe and reliable delivery of gas to our customers.
 Nicor Gas has implemented an integrity management program for pipelines in the company’s high consequence areas according to the DOT regulations.
-It is a systematic and comprehensive process designed to provide information to effectively allocate resources for the appropriate prevention, detection and mitigation activities.
+It is a systematic and comprehensive process designed to provide information to effectively allocate resources for appropriate prevention, detection and mitigation activities.
 The program builds on the existing foundation of pipeline safety regulations covering design, construction, testing, operation and maintenance that has been in place for many years.

 Locations along the Pipeline System that meet the criteria for High Consequence Areas are identified.
 Generally, these are high population density areas or difficult to evacuate facilities, such as hospitals, prisons or schools, and locations where people congregate, such as churches, office buildings, or playgrounds.

 Information about the pipeline segments are evaluated to identify the threats of concerns to the pipe and to assess risk.

 Pipe segments are assessed according to the schedule and methods identified in the Baseline Assessment Plan.
 There are three primary assessment methods: